Top alternative banks and apps to Monzo

 Revolut

-Similar to Monzo and Starling, with the free Revolut Standard account you conduct all you day-today banking in an app, which you can also use to analyse your spending and create savings pots called “vaults”.
+Similar to Monzo and Starling, with the free Revolut Standard account you conduct all your day-to-day banking in an app, which you can also use to analyse your spending and create savings pots called “pockets”.
 However, there is not currently an option to deposit cash or cheques.

 The card use limits with Revolut are not quite as generous as Starling.
-Making purchases in the UK and abroad is free, but you will be charged to use an ATM if you withdraw more than £200 in a month, in either the UK or overseas.
+Making purchases in the UK is free, but you can only spend up to £1,000 a month abroad (weekdays only) before a 0.5% fee kicks in.
+You will also be charged to use an ATM if you withdraw more than £200 in a month, in either the UK or overseas.

-Revolut does have some other attractive international options though – you can hold a balance in up to 29 currencies, and you get the interbank exchange rate when making money transfers abroad.
+Revolut does have some other attractive international options though – you can hold a balance in more than 30 currencies, and you get the interbank exchange rate when making money transfers abroad.

 Revolut also operates several paid-for e-money accounts, which come with extra features and perks, in exchange for a monthly or annual fee.
 The four plans available are called Plus, Premium, Metal and Ultra.